fransua/ecolopy/doc/source/tutorial/load_abundance.rst

   \begin{eqnarray}
     H(X) = \sum_{0\le i\le n} p(x_i) * log (p(x_i))
   \end{eqnarray}

-    X being the number of individuals for each species and n the number of species
+X being the number of individuals for each species and n the number of species.

 * Metacommunity size: correspond to 3 times the community size if not defined by user, we could have write to fix it at a given value instead of default: